 Logo & Photo

-Corporate identity plays a significant role in your email signatures.
+Corporate identity plays a significant role in teacher email signatures.
 The best possible way to help your recipients associate you with your institution is by including the logo.
 What’s more, a logo increases trust in your email and makes you look professional inside and outside of your institution.
-In order to boost this effect, it is a good idea to use brand colors in the design of your email signatures.
+To boost this effect, it is a good idea to use brand colors in the design of your email signatures.

 On the other hand, replacing the logo with your personal photo might also be a good idea, especially when your job implies communication with students, since it helps them to know who is reaching out to them.
 When choosing a photo, keep in mind the essential guidelines that you should follow while making a professional email signature.

 However, it is better to keep both the logo and your personal photo.
 This way, you can ensure credibility of your emails and help your recipients recognize you.
-When properly done, your email signatures will definitely have a positive impact on your image and professionalism.
+When properly done, email signatures for students and teachers will definitely have a positive impact on your image and professionalism.eo.

 Tips for making a perfect photo for your email signature